-The difference between sympathy and compassion: With sympathy, a person can feel the emotions of another person.
+There is a significant difference between sympathy and compassion.
+With sympathy, a person can feel the emotions of another person.
 Compassion includes the desire to take action that will alleviate another person's distress.
 Compassion means to suffer together.

 Fill in the boxes below with how you understand compassion versus sympathy and the role of a Hope Coach: